-A. DHS will conduct an initial preliminary assessment, taking into account the physical capacity, skills, education, work experience, health, safety, family responsibilities and place of residence of the individual; and the child care and supportive services required by the applicant to avail himself or herself of employment opportunities and/or work readiness programs.
-Unless exempt, and on the basis of such assessment or a further assessment, the Department in consultation with the applicant shall develop an individual employment plan for the family.
-The individual employment plan shall identify employment objectives, work activity(ies) and supportive services to be provided by the Department, taking into consideration factors identified from the assessment as detailed in § 2.10.1 of this Part.
+- A. DHS will conduct an initial preliminary assessment, taking into account the physical capacity, skills, education, work experience, health, safety, family responsibilities and place of residence of the individual; and the child care and supportive services required by the applicant to avail himself or herself of employment opportunities and/or work readiness programs.
+Unless exempt, and on the basis of such assessment or a further assessment, the Department in consultation with the applicant shall develop an individual employment objectives, work activity(ies) and supportive services to be provided by the Department, taking into consideration factors identified from the assessment as detailed in § 2.10.1 of this Part. - B. Unless exempt, the participant shall attend and participate in one of the employment plan activities described in § 2.11.2 of this Part (single parent family) or § 2.11.3 of this Part (two-parent family) that is appropriate to the parent's skills, education, work experience, physical and mental capacity and which helps the parent move quickly toward employment leading to economic self-sufficiency and long-term attachment to the workforce.

-- B. Unless exempt, the participant shall attend and participate in one of the employment plan activities described in § 2.11.2 of this Part (single parent family) or § 2.11.3 of this Part (two-parent family) that is appropriate to the parent's skills, education, work experience, physical and mental capacity and which helps the parent move quickly toward employment leading to economic self-sufficiency and long-term attachment to the workforce. - C. An applicant/recipient temporarily exempted from the work requirements may choose to forego the exemption and engage in an employment plan activity on a voluntary basis.
+- 1.Due to COVID-19 virus, the DHS has temporarily suspended the compliancy requirements of plan participation as a condition of eligibility.
+The requirement of compliance may continue based on the individual's ability to participate from home.
+If participation is not possible, sanctions willmay not be imposed due to the COVID-19 crisis. - C. An applicant/recipient temporarily exempted from the work requirements may choose to forego the exemption and engage in an employment plan activity on a voluntary basis.
 A parent who voluntarily participates in employment plan activities is not sanctioned if s/he stops participating. - D. If the applicant indicates a medical reason for not being able to participate in work readiness activities or work, the screening worker gives the applicant a Medical Evaluation for Employment Form, to be completed by a medical professional.
 The applicant is instructed to return the medical form to DHS within thirty (30) days completed by his/her medical professional.
 The assigned worker may then refer the participant to the Office of Rehabilitation Services for further assessment and assistance with applying for SSI, based upon the information provided in the medical evaluation and/or to another work participation activity.
 The assigned worker and the applicant will revise the employment plan, as necessary, to reflect the report given in the medical form.